cmohge1/lrbs-scholarly-editing/scholarly-editing/Day4/collation.md

-# Day 4: Computer-Assisted Collation
+# Day 4, Afternoon: Computer-Assisted Collation

 ## Summary

+This session will survey two digital approaches for collating texts.

+## Collation

 The traditional method of collation has been tedious: you literally read versions of texts side-by-side and note the differences in a collation table.